edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 ### Sub Event Fields {/*sub-event-fields*/}

+A sub event identifies a rule violation.
 Each sub event contains the following fields:

 -   **Matched On:** Indicates a [variable](/guides/security/matched_on_variables) that identifies where the violation was found.
 -   **Matched Value:** Indicates the value of the variable defined by the **Matched On** field.